 According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
-Normative costs are those incurred according to the prospectus, categorised by type.
-Since the management fee is calculated as a percentage of the total net asset value of the Participation Class, the prospectus does not specify an absolute level for these costs.
-The percentage used during the reporting period is the same as the percentage stated in the prospectus.
+Normative costs are those incurred according to the prospectus, categorised by type

-Additionally, for Participation Class N, the other costs are covered by a fixed service fee, which is also calculated as a percentage of the total net asset value of the Participation Class.
-For this reason, a comparative overview of the cost level with that specified in the prospectus is not included in this annual report.
-The percentage used during the reporting period is the same as the percentage stated in the prospectus.
+For Participation Class N of the Fund, an all-in fee applies.
+As the all-in fee is calculated as a percentage of the total net asset value of the Participation Class, no absolute level of these costs is specified in the prospectus.
+For this reason, a comparative overview with the cost level from the prospectus is not included in this annual report.
+The percentage applied during the reporting period is the same as the percentage stated in the prospectus.

-In addition to the fixed service fee, incidental and extraordinary costs related to the implementation of significant changes in applicable regulations have been charged to the Fund in 2023.
+In addition to the all-in fee, incidental and extraordinary costs related to the implementation of significant changes in applicable regulations have been charged to the Fund in 2023.
 The prospectus specifies that these costs may not exceed 0.02% of the average net asset value on an annual basis.
 The allocated costs are below 0.02%.